alexbevi/alexbevi.github.com/source/_posts/2015-01-16-just-finished-terranigma.markdown

 {% img  /images/terranigma/Terranigma.048.png %}

 Some walkthroughs say your should be at level 21, some say 25.
 I'm at level 18.
 Grinding in this game takes a very long time, and I think I'm just going to cut my losses here and move on.

+If this were a turned-based RPG, I could blindly button mash my way up a few levels.
+Oh well.

 {% galleria %}
 /images/terranigma/Terranigma.000.png